TAPS Working Group

 application programmers, users users, or system administrators try to

 understand why any issues and failures may be happening.
-Transport
+A Transport

-Services systems should therefore offer monitoring functions that
+Services systems System should therefore offer monitoring functions that

 provide relevant debug and diagnostics information.
 For example,